 3. Take Notes

 Taking notes during meetings helps you document key points.
 You also keep track of important decisions and can use them to monitor your progress.
 Besides, you want to remember aspects of your work that needs improvement.

-If nothing changes after your 1-on-1 meeting, you can become disengaged and unproductive.
-Be proactive about this step by asking action-based questions like:
+People can become disengaged and unproductive if nothing changes after your 1-on-1 meeting.
+So, be proactive about this step by asking action-based questions like:

 Presenting it as a social contract, you make your manager a part of the solution.
 You also ensure that they stay committed to your progress.

 Want to stand out and make a difference?
 Ask your manager what you can do to make their work easier.
-It helps to see your manager as a human who’s doing their best to support you and everyone else in their team.
+It helps to see your manager as a human who’s doing their best to support you and everyone else on the team.
 Showing empathy and offering to help is an excellent way to make your 1-on-1s effective.
 Some proactive ways to support your manager include: